mp5maker/micro-frontend/README.md

 - We need to create a very simple adapter, on how we will take the data
 - We also need to mention where it will be mounted

+## Use single-spa

+- Single SPA helps the workflow faster
+- We have 10 different servers and we dont want run all the servers one by one
+- It is simple to `docker-compose`